-But, as much as I love color — and trust me, I do love color.
+But, as much as I love the color — and trust me, I do love the color.
 There are several really valid reasons that we’re always having neutral shoes thrust upon us.

-First and foremost, those are the shoes that we buy the most of.
+First and foremost, those are the shoes that we buy the most.
 We like that they’re versatile — we can wear them with anything.
 We also like that we can wear them year after year, without feeling that they’re outdated.